The Crescent Academy

 - A member of the Inclusion Team may meet with you to discuss strategies to use if support is needed with a child’s behaviour/emotional needs.

-- The parent support worker can carry out home visits and meet with individual parents / groups of parents to enable home and school to be working successfully alongside each other.
+- The parent support worker can meet with individual parents / groups of parents to enable home and school to be working successfully alongside each other.

 - Reports from outside agencies and specialists will be shared with parents.